Newbies think that you can’t profit from trading sports unless you’ve got prior knowledge of things like horses form.

-As we’ve already mentioned; last minute changes are a favourite of cold traders.
-You may have heard me mention this in the past; but if you notice a horse is about to rear up at the start, or a player is injured – there can be great value to this.
+As we’ve already mentioned; last-minute changes are a favourite of cold traders.
+You may have heard me mention this in the past; but if you notice a horse is about to rear up at the start, or a player is injured – there can be a great value to this.
 Those Betfair bots can’t see it coming either.

 It’s a simple fact, change represents opportunity.

-There’s two sides to the coin as-well.
+There are two sides to the coin as well.
 If you don’t have access to changing information, everyone else that does is ahead of you.
 Sorry to be the bearer of bad news but it’s true.
 How are you going to protect yourself against this?